The Modern Man’s 2023 Smart Casual Dressing Guide

 So, what types of things fall into this category?
 Generally speaking, garments like Oxford shirts, unstructured tailoring, suede shoes and knitwear.
 There’s also scope to throw in sporty casual pieces like sneakers, polo shirts and bomber jackets, as long as they’re counterbalanced with a few smarter elements.
 Casual pieces should have a bit of refinement to them too – if you’re wearing sneakers, for example, think clean, minimal leather versions, rather than battered old Converse.

-The goal is to look as though you’ve made an effort, but not to the point of being obviously ‘dressed up’.
+The goal is to look like you’ve made an effort, but not to the point of being obviously ‘dressed up’.
 Presentable, but stopping short of donning a three-piece suit and leather Oxford shoes.
 Get the balance right and it’s the perfect option for things like dates, dinners, evenings out, some job interviews, and even just day to day through the week.

 The evolution of smart casual

 There was a time when smart casual just meant swapping the sneakers for some leather shoes, throwing a blazer on and calling it a day.
-A lot of men still treat the dress code this way today, but to take this approach is to do yourself a disservice.
+Many men still treat the dress code this way today, but to take this approach is to do yourself a disservice.
 There’s so much more that can be done with smart casual, particularly now that dress codes have loosened up and begun to spill over into one another.

 It’s a trend that has continued ever since, with more casual and sporty elements creeping in over the years, to the point that it’s now perfectly acceptable to wear things like jeans, polo shirts and sneakers as part of the dress code… provided they’re elevated by smarter surrounding pieces.

-Smart casual dressing tips
+Smart-casual dressing tips

 Give both words equal attention